Manchot Cradle Fill-free Adjustable Pillow

 How does Cradle compare to a Coop pillow or other adjustable pillows?

-Cradle is a fill-free adjustable pillow.
-Instead of loose fill, it uses a Dual-Chamber™ structure — a solid memory-foam core plus a removable booster — so you get the adjustability without the daily upkeep or the structural drift.
+Cradle takes the other approach.
+It's a fill-free adjustable pillow: instead of loose fill, a Dual-Chamber™ structure — a solid memory-foam core plus a removable booster — sets the height.
+You still adjust it, but the core doesn't shift or settle, so the height stays where you set it without the daily upkeep.

 Which size should I choose — Queen or King?